mewza/realfft/README.md

 50% better than the one available for free here neon optimizations.
 Contact my email for more info, but I intend to make a simple checkout cart, so you can instantly buy it with an instant checkout.
 The pricing for my highly optimized neon asm routines is
-$200/project but I will offer a company or organization-wise license also for $500.
+$200/project but I will offer a company or organization-wide license also for $500.

 This is what I am using now in all of my audio projects instead of AVFFT, PFFFT, etc. It is by far the best sounding that I found that is also fast as lightning.